hyperagent.js is a JavaScript library for consuming HAL hypermedia APIs in the browser.

 Resource#link(rel[, params])

-Creates a new link resource identified by the given rel
+Creates a new link resource identified by the given rel and expands the link

 template if params are provided.
 For non-templated links, those too calls are